ulysses-ck/personal-portfolio-website-template/README.md

 # Personal Portfolio Website Template

 A modern and customizable portfolio website template built with Next.js 15, designed for developers and professionals who want to showcase their work with style.
+This implementation is inspired by [this Figma design](https://www.figma.com/community/file/1262992249991763120).

+## Design

+This portfolio is based on the [Developer Portfolio Design](https://www.figma.com/community/file/1262992249991763120) from Figma Community.
+The implementation aims to stay true to the original design while adding modern web development practices and customizable features.

 ## Tech Stack